mozilla-platform-ops/snakepit_puppet/README.md

 I had hoped to use bolt to do the masterless convergence, but it doesn't interpolate hiera variables outside of apply blocks.
 I didn't have the ttime to work around this issue, so I'm using our traditional `puppet apply` provisioner.

+TODO: test to see if this is still broken, now that hiera lookup is fixed.

 ## test-kitchen testing

 test-kitchen automates testing roles and integrates serverspec tests for verification.